-Proton Motor has profound experience in applications in heavy duty vehicles such as buses and trucks, also in passenger vehicles, stationary power, ships and fork lifts.
-With just less than 100 people it is relatively small but regarding IP and experience a powerful company.
-Proton Motor is developing its own fuel cell stacks.
+Proton Motor has profound experience in applications in heavy duty vehicles such as buses and trucks, , stationary power solutions, ships, rail machines and material handling applications.
+With just over 100 staff members it is relatively small but regarding IP and experience a powerful company.
+Proton Motor has developed and continues to develop its own fuel cell stacks.
 Systems are designed from first simulation, prototype up to final solution for volume manufacturing.
 Proton Motor is cooperating with German and European based companies in the field of fuel cell technology.